 First of all, make sure that buying a house or flat for the first time makes better emotional and financial sense than renting.
 It will probably be one, if not the most expensive purchase, you've made.

 If you have decided that purchasing a house or flat is the right option, you will need to work out your budget.
 This means spending some time on your finances.

 You need to establish how much cash you can put towards the cost of a new home.
 Generally, the bigger your deposit – the equity you put towards the cost of your new home - the better mortgage rates you will be offered, and the lower your monthly mortgage payments will be.

-So it is worth saving as soon as possible, for as large a deposit as possible.
-Recent research by housing charity Shelter suggested that young families need to save for 12 years to build up a 20 per cent deposit to buy a house or flat in England.
+It is worth saving as soon as possible.
+Research by housing charity Shelter suggested that young families need to save for 12 years to build up a 20 per cent deposit to buy a house or flat in England.
 The figure jumps up to nearly 26 years in the capital, London.

 Simply put, a mortgage is a loan from a bank or building society against a property.
 The borrower has to pay back the loan in addition to accrued interest.